ironhack-rmt-materials/wd-lesson-guide-and-resources/katas/katas module-1.md

 Hints (Spoiler):
-- we need to iterate through the array of words and compare each word with the other words in the array, one by one  --> we need a nested loop
+- we need to iterate through the array of words and compare each word with the other words in the array, one by one.
+So we need a nested loop

 - to compare if a word is an anagram of one other, one option is to extract all the letters and compare
   - eg: